stefanhans/distributed-contexting/why/PITCHME.md

 ## between paradigms and reality

 - the concentration of distributed systems |
+- cloud, edge, and peer-to-peer computing |
-- data, ai, and its economy of scale |
+- ai, data, and its economy of scale |
 - blockchain, common good, and money |